Pre-setup

 • Running the /firefly_blue/vrpn_client node

-This launch file is a copy of the original asl_vicon.launch, using for the firefly_blue object and the Vicon server IP 192.168.1.200
+This launch file is a copy of the original asl_vicon.launch, using for the firefly_blue object and the Vicon server IP 192.168.1.200arrow-up-right

 After running these launch files, the /pose_sensor node may show this message (OBC terminal): Pose measurement throttling is on, dropping messagesto be below 50.000000 Hz.